googleforgames/agones/site/content/en/docs/Advanced/allocator-service.md

    ...
 ```

+{{< alert title="Warning" color="warning">}} The parameter used to automatically
+replace the certifate changed in Agones 1.18.0.
+If you are using an older
+version of Agones you should pass the parameter
+`agones.allocator.http.loadBalancerIP` instead.
+If you need your script to work
+with both older and newer versions of Agones, you can pass both parameters as
+only one of them will effect the helm chart templates.

 {{% /feature %}}

 Another approach is to replace the default server TLS certificate with a certificate with CN and subjectAltName.
 There are multiple approaches to generate a certificate.
 Agones recommends using [cert-manager.io](https://cert-manager.io/) solution for cluster level certificate management.